TobinWebDesign/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 * HTML, CSS & Python ~ core languages used to create this multi-page CRUD application.
 * <a href="https://getbootstrap.com/"> Bootstrap Framework</a> ~ Used as the core structuring layout for the application, ensuring mobile-first design and screen size fluidity.
 * Bootstrap's <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/#js">Imported Javascript & JQuery</a> ~ For the Modal and Responsive Navbar expand & collapse functionality.
-* <a href="https://www.jetbrains.com/pycharm/">PyCharm IDE</a> ~ PyCharm was used as the preferred IDE for this project.
-* PyCharm built-in Terminal ~ Used to commit to local repository and further push to Github Repo ensuring adequate version controlling throughout the life-cycle of the project build.
 * <a href="https://git-scm.com/">Git</a> ~ Installed on local device and integrated to PyCharm as a Plugin to enable version controlling.
-* <a href="https://github.com/auxfuse/Milestone1">Github</a> ~ Used to host the repository of all previous versions of the build and linked to Heroku to push the latest changes to the deployed build version held there.
+* <a href="https://github.com/tobinwebdesign">Github</a> ~ Used to host the repository of all previous versions of the build and linked to Heroku to push the latest changes to the deployed build version held there.
 * <a href="https://www.heroku.com/">Heroku</a> ~ A cloud platform as a service enabling deployment for this CRUD application.

 #### Tools Used: